TimHanewich/Power-Platform-Assets/Demos/PowerApps-with-SQL/readme.md

 - You can download the Power Apps Canvas App [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/4/Restaurant.Health.Inspection.msapp).
 Note, you will have to set up your SQL integration be adding the "SQL Server" connector and walking through the prompt to establish a connection.

 ## Required: Whitelist Azure IP Addresses
-Whether you are using an on-premises or cloud-based SQL server, you must **whitelist** the IP addresses that the Micorosft Azure Cloud uses to *call* to your SQL server to retrieve data *for* your Power App.
+Whether you are using an on-premises or cloud-based SQL server, you must **whitelist** the IP addresses that the Microsoft Azure Cloud uses to *call* to your SQL server to retrieve data *for* your Power App.
 Navigate [here](https://learn.microsoft.com/en-us/power-platform/admin/online-requirements#ip-addresses-required) to find a list of IP addresses that you will need to whitelist for your particular cloud and region.
 ![whitelist](https://i.imgur.com/R4uEf0u.png)